simplemindedbot/ai-mcp-framework/CLEAN_SLATE_SUMMARY.md

 ✅ **Backup Safety**: Original framework safely stored
 ✅ **Clean State**: Ready for optimized framework deployment

-Your token burn problem is ready to be solved with the new ultra-efficient framework deployment!
+Your token consumption challenges can be addressed with the optimized framework deployment approach.

 ---